mmucahitOt/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 Let's say that we want to get the next set of items <i>after</i> the last item of the current set, which is the "zeit/swr" repository.
 We can set the <em>after</em> argument of the query as the value of the <em>endCursor</em> like this:

+!!!
+Note: The first and after variables must have defined values.
+Although they are marked as nullable in the query definition, sending them as { "first": null } causes the backend to return an error.
+You should either provide actual values or omit the variables entirely.
+This section can be completed without setting either of them to null.

 ```javascript
 {
   repositories(first: 2, after: "WyJ6ZWl0LnN3ciIsMTU4OTU0MzkzMzg2N10=") {